-Is it possible to stop Spoofed Email (SPAM) using Symantec Mail Security for Microsoft Exchange?
+Is it possible to stop spoofed spam email using Symantec Mail Security for Microsoft Exchange?

-You see spam messages that appear to be coming from your own domain (spoofed mail).
-You would like to know how these spoofed messages can be prevented.
+You see spam messages that appear to be coming from your own domain (spoofed spam email).
+You want to know how these spoofed messages can be prevented.

 Spam messages are going through undetected.
 These spam messages pretend to be coming from your own domain (i.e., spoofed mail).

 Example: firstname.lastname@example.org receives a spam mail from email@example.com

 This is occuring because the Exchange server does not have the correct security configuration and is not protected correctly by a security device on the gateway level.
 Spammers have found existing email addresses in your domain and are targeting these email addresses.

 It is not possible to stop spoofed spam email using Symantec Mail Security for Microsoft Exchange.
 However there are a number of things to consider regarding how to stop these on your Exchange server and in your environment.

 • Ensure your own domain has not been added to the Sender White List: